vbotka/ansible-freebsd-poudriere/docs/source/guide-build-packages.rst

 Build the packages
 ------------------

-There are many options how to use the packages lists:
+There are many options how to use the package lists:

 * Build all packages from a directory.
 For example, ::